GXtechnic/Documentation/SOPs/SOP_3.md

 # How will OS version control be handled?

 * *Hint: Read Windows Server Update Services.*

 <br>

 ## Purpose

-* This document is the procedure for OS version control for employees
+* This SOP is to establish the standard for OS version control for employees

 <br>

 ## Scope

-* This SOP is to be used for keeping the same OS version for all employees
+* This ***SOP*** is to be used for maintain OS version control for all employees

 <br>